News Aeronautics PPS financing SME innovation Energy transition

 TULIPS, a European partnership with 29 aviation parties and knowledge institutes, is also involved and is looking at the results with interest.
 If the trial proves successful, other airports can also consider hydrogen generators.
 This is interesting for airports, because they want to make their ground operations more sustainable.
 And for several airports, e-GPUs are not the solution because the electrical infrastructure in their runway is inadequate.

-News PPS financing SME innovation Energy transition
+News Aeronautics PPS financing SME innovation Energy transition